Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 # Implementation

-`ExaDEM` takes avantage of exaNBody data structures (grid, cells, fields) and main parallel algorithms (domain depcomposition, particle migration, numerical schemes) while integrating DEM specificities.
+`ExaDEM` takes avantage of `exaNBody` data structures (grid, cells, fields) and main parallel algorithms (domain depcomposition, particles migration, numerical schemes) while integrating DEM specificities.

 `ExaDEM` acheives an `MPI` parallelization by decomposing the simulation domain into subdomains with spatial domain decomposition and the Recursive Coordinate Bissection to evenly distribute the workload among `MPI` processes.
 A subdomain corresponds to a grid of cells while particle informations are stored into cells.
 The use of cells aims to apply the state-of-the-art linked cells method to speedup the neighbor search (complexity O(N), with N the number of particles) while the Verlet lists method aims to maintain bigger neighbor lists on several timesteps as long as a particle has not displaced more than 1/2 of the Vertle radius.